jameshly/pge-billfetch/README.md

 # PGE Bill Fetcher
+_Note: this is an older project and will be ported to Python 3 at a later date_

 This script was developed as a stop-gap solution to download and archive PG&E bills for all of my university's properties while I get the OAuth credentials secured to use PG&E's official API to pull data.